ElektraInitiative/libelektra/src/plugins/iconv/README.md

 - infos/licence = BSD
 - infos/needs =
 - infos/provides = conv
-- infos/placements = postgetstorage presetstorage
+- infos/placements = pregetstorage postgetstorage presetstorage
 - infos/description = Converts values of keys between charsets

 ## Introduction ##

-This plugin is a filter plugin that converts between different character encodings.
+This plugin is a filter plugin that converts between different character encodings, or, if the `checkfile` key is set, validates the fileencoding.

 ## Purpose ##